microsoft/PowerToys/doc/releases/0.82.0/tests-checklist-laszlo.md

-## Localization
- Change the Windows language to a language different than English.
-Then verify if the following screens change their language:
- - [ ] System tray menu items
- - [ ] Settings
- - [ ] OOBE (What's new)
- - [ ] Keyboard Manager Editor
- - [ ] Color Picker (check the tooltips)
- - [ ] FancyZones Editor
- - [ ] Power Rename (new WinUI 3 may not be localized)
- - [ ] PowerToys Run ("Start typing" string is localized, for example)
- - [ ] Image Resizer
- - [ ] Shortcut Guide (Windows controls are localized)
- - [ ] File Explorer menu entries for Image Resizer, Power Rename and FileLocksmith
- - [ ] Hosts File Editor
- - [ ] File Locksmith
- - [ ] Registry Preview
- - [ ] Environment Variables

-## Color Picker
-* Enable the Color Picker in settings and ensure that the hotkey brings up Color Picker
-  - [ ] when PowerToys is running unelevated on start-up
-  - [ ] when PowerToys is running as admin on start-up
-  - [ ] when PowerToys is restarted as admin, by clicking the restart as admin button in the settings
-- [ ] Change `Activate Color Picker shortcut` and check the new shortcut is working
-- [ ] Try all three `Activation behavior`s(`Color Picker with editor mode enabled`, `Editor`, `Color Picker only`)
-- [ ] Change `Color format for clipboard` and check if the correct format is copied from the Color picker
-- [ ] Try to copy color formats to the clipboard from the Editor
-- [ ] Check `Show color name` and verify if color name is shown in the Color picker
-- [ ] Enable one new format, disable one existing format, reorder enabled formats and check if settings are populated to the Editor
-- [ ] Select a color from the history in the Editor
-- [ ] Remove color from the history in the Editor
-- [ ] Open the Color Picker from the Editor
-- [ ] Open Adjust color from the Editor
-- [ ] Check Color Picker logs for errors

 ## Image Resizer
 - [ ] Disable the Image Resizer and check that `Resize images` is absent in the context menu
 - [ ] Enable the Image Resizer and check that `Resize images` is present in the context menu.
 (On Win11) Check if both old context menu and Win11 tier1 context menu items are present when module is enabled.